localizely/intl_utils/README.md

 This will produce files inside `lib/generated` directory.
 You can also change the output folder from `lib/generated` to a custom directory by adding the `output_dir` line in your `pubspec.yaml` file.

+### Find and clean unused translation keys

+You can now find and clean unused translation keys in your project.
+This helps keep your localization files tidy and removes any keys that are no longer used in your code.

+#### Find unused keys

+To find unused keys and print the count:

+      flutter pub run intl_utils:unused

+This will simply print the number of unused keys found.

+#### Save unused keys to .txt file

+To find unused keys and save them to a file:

+      flutter pub run intl_utils:unused --save

+This will create a file `unused_keys.txt` containing the unused keys.

+#### Clean unused keys

+To clean unused keys from your .arb files and regenerate intl boilerplate code for localization:

+      flutter pub run intl_utils:unused --clean

+By default, this will prompt for confirmation before cleaning.
+You can force the cleaning without confirmation using:

+      flutter pub run intl_utils:unused --force-clean

+#### Skip regeneration

+If you do not want to regenerate the localization files after cleaning, use:

+      flutter pub run intl_utils:unused --clean --no-regenerate

 ### Integration with Localizely

 #### Upload main ARB file